 SAST is one of many checks in an application security assurance program designed to identify and mitigate security vulnerabilities in source code early in the DevSecOps process, helping organizations shift left in the SDLC.
 Automation of SAST tools is another important component of adoption, as it drives efficiency, consistency, and early detection while also enabling organizations to shift left.

-Security tools like SecureAssist work in the development environment, either through the IDE or through cloud-based services like GitHub, to highlight potentially risky snippets of code before they ever leave the developer’s desktop.
+Security tools like Code Sight work in the development environment to highlight potentially risky snippets of code before they ever leave the developer’s desktop.
 That means developers can learn about secure coding practices while they’re on the job, and they also get an incredibly tight feedback loop on the work they’ve already done.

 In scenarios such as these, it becomes highly important to differentiate between rules that are run in AST tools inline within the pipeline, and at a fast pace, and rules that are run out-of-band or asynchronously, initiated by the pipeline.